Gymnasium (Germany): Defending comprehensive schools

-Proponents of comprehensive schools often hold the opinion that it is unfair to compare gymnasia and Realschulen with comprehensive schools.
+Proponents of comprehensive schools often argue that it is unfair to compare gymnasia and Realschulen with comprehensive schools.
 While gymnasia and Realschulen often handpick their students, comprehensives are open to all.

-Proponents of comprehensives also think they lack the most academically promising young people, who have been skimmed off by other schools.
+Proponents of comprehensives also think they lack the most academically promising young people, who other schools have skimmed off the top.
 They also point out that some comprehensives (such as the "Laborschule Bielefeld" and the "Helene Lange School" in Wiesbaden) ranked among Germany's best schools.